 Makar Sankranti is the marking of a new year as per the Hindu Solar Calendar.
-For me, it is the perfect warm winter day to enjoy Urad Dal Khichdi with ghee, papad, dahi, and achaar.
-It is a simple no onion or garlic khichdi recipe made with split urad dal and rice.
+For me, it is the perfect warm winter day to enjoy urad dal khichdi with ghee, papad, dahi, and achaar.
+Be sure to watch the video!

-In India, there is a lot of traditional food and dishes enjoyed only on the day of Makar Sankranti.
+Like any other Indian festival, Makar Sankranti also has a lot of food rituals around it.
+There is a variety of traditional food items and dishes enjoyed only on the day of Makar Sankranti.

 The split urad dal (chilka urad dal) has some sort of divine connection with the festival of Makar Sankranti.

-And not to forget tons of ghee need to be consumed with this urad dal khichdi for the added flavor and to make it easily digestible.
+And not to forget dollops of ghee with urad dal khichdi for the added flavor and to make it easily digestible.

 Though I know my grandmother’s soul won’t rest in peace seeing me cooking her favorite khichdi in a pressure cooker.
 But like you, I too have busy weekdays and demanding weekends.
 So I did cheat a little bit and adapted the quick route to making urad dal khichdi.